systemd/systemd/docs/BUILDING_IMAGES.md

 using available space.
 Specifically:

 1. Additional partitions should be created, that make no sense to ship pre-built in the image.
-For example `/tmp/` or `/home/` partitions, or even `/var/` or the root file system (see above).
+For example, `/tmp/` or `/home/` partitions, or even `/var/` or the root file system (see above).

 2. Additional partitions should be created that shall function as A/B